 Perhaps partially subverted in that literally every cheat is some variation of "cheat <whatever effect you're looking for>".

 The Computer Is a Cheating Bastard: Mostly averted, actually, although this might also be due to the fact that, if the enemy is overwhelming you, you can change difficulty settings from the Pause menu.
 However, this is played straight when an AI player gets a missile online — it knows just where your Cities and Barracks are when human players wouldn't.
 And whenever you fire a V2/cruise missile, the AI always knows where it targets and sends the troops away from the target.

 Construct Additional Pylons: Except that you're not just building a network of military bases; at the core of each new outpost is a village, growing to a town and then a city.
 You're building a nation, not just winning a war.
 In theory, at least.

-Considering it is a historical RTS, Rise Of Nations has a decent bit of variety; Each nation has unique advantages and disadvantages alongside units which are significant enough to seriously influence playstyle.
+Cosmetically Different Sides: Subverted.
+Since the game is a historical RTS, there's a decent bit of variety; each nation has unique advantages and disadvantages alongside units which are significant enough to seriously influence playstyle.
 Units are ultimately mostly similar but their special units and bonuses definitely pushes individual nations towards particular playstyles.

 Crosshair Aware: The target of a nuclear missile is shown on everybody's minimap.
 Most units are too slow however to actually avoid the blast if they are anywhere near the center of the blast.
 Deployed artillery is completely screwed regardless.